-Cash provided by operating activities was \$5.2 million for the three months ended March 31, 2017 and \$2.4 million for the same period in the prior year.
-The increase was primarily due to the operational results from stores purchased in fiscal 2015 and 2016, increased rates through our revenue management systems, and continued streamlining and integration of operations and reduction of costs on assets purchased.
+Cash provided by operating activities was \$16.0 million for fiscal 2017 compared to \$7.5 million for fiscal 2016.
+The increase was primarily due to the operational results from stores purchased in fiscal 2016 and 2017, increased rates through our revenue management systems, continued streamlining and integration of operations and controlling costs on assets purchased.